List of presidents of Brazil: Sixth Republic (1985–present)

 In 1995, Fernando Henrique Cardoso was inaugurated for a four-year term.
-In 1997, a Constitutional Amendment was enacted allowing presidents of Brazil to be reelected to one consecutive term.
-In 1998, then President Fernando Henrique Cardoso became the first president of Brazil to be reelected for an immediately consecutive term.
+In 1997, a constitutional amendment which allowed the presidents of Brazil to be re-elected to one consecutive term was enacted.
+In 1998, then President Fernando Henrique Cardoso became the first president of Brazil to be re-elected for two consecutive terms.
 In 2003, Luiz Inácio Lula da Silva was inaugurated.
-He was reelected in 2006.
+He was re-elected in 2006.
 In 2011, Dilma Rousseff became Brazil's first woman president.
-In 2015, she began her second term, but in 2016 the Senate of Brazil convicted her on impeachment charges, and she was removed from office, being succeeded by Michel Temer.
+In 2015, she began her second term, but in 2016, the Federal Senate convicted her on impeachment charges, and she was removed from office, being succeeded by Michel Temer.
 In 2018, Jair Bolsonaro was elected, taking office on 1 January 2019.
-In the 2022 elections, former President Luiz Inácio Lula da Silva, who had served as Brazil's president from 2003 to 2010, was again elected president, becoming the first person to win three Brazilian presidential elections.
-Also in the 2022 elections, Jair Bolsonaro became Brazil's first first-term President to seek reelection for a second term and lose, since the possibility of reelection to an immediately consecutive second term was first created in Brazil in 1997.
+In the 2022 election, former president Luiz Inácio Lula da Silva, who had served as Brazil's president from 2003 to 2010, was again elected president, becoming the first person to win three Brazilian presidential elections.
+Also in the 2022 election, Jair Bolsonaro became Brazil's first first-term president to seek re-election for a second term and lose, since the possibility of re-election to a second consecutive term was first created in Brazil in 1997.